-The term solder balling describes the formation of very small spheres of solder that separate from the main body of solder that forms the joint.
+The term solder balling describes the formation of tiny spheres of solder that separate from the main body of solder that forms the joint.
 What causes solder balls during reflow?
 Solder balls may be caused by moisture-contaminated solder paste.
-Solder spheres are left behind when moisture splatters during the reflow
+Solder spheres are left behind when moisture splatters during the reflow.

 Tombstoning refers to a soldering defect resulting from force imbalances during reflow soldering that causes a chip component to pull into a vertical position and have only one terminal connected to the PCB.

-Because double-sided SMT reflow is highly in demand due to cost-saving and compact PCBA size of advanced technology products.
-There are some risks and defects involved with this process when it comes to double-sided printed circuit boards.
-The following steps can be taken by designers to prevent double-sided boards from exhibiting these defects.
+Because double-sided SMT reflow is highly in demand due to the cost-saving and compact PCBA size of advanced technology products, some risks and defects are involved with this process for double-sided printed circuit boards.
+Designers can take the following steps to prevent double-sided boards from exhibiting these defects.

 There are two alternatives for reflow soldering of double-sided PBA: